LGBTQ rights in Kyrgyzstan

 Lesbian, gay, bisexual, transgender and queer (LGBTQ) people in Kyrgyzstan face significant challenges not experienced by non-LGBTQ residents.
 While same-sex sexual activity has been legalised in Kyrgyzstan since 1998, same-sex couples are not currently eligible for the same legal protections available to married heterosexual couples.

 Reports of discrimination and violence against LGBTQ people are frequent.

 Law regarding same-sex sexual activity

-Same-sex sexual activity has been legal in Kyrgyzstan since 1998.
+Same-sex sexual activity was decriminalized in Kyrgyzstan in 1998.
 The age of consent in Kyrgyzstan is 16, regardless of gender or sexual orientation.

 Recognition of same-sex relationships

 Kyrgyzstan does not recognize same-sex marriage or civil unions.

 Since 2016, the Kyrgyz Constitution has explicitly banned same-sex marriage.